-Blank tapes will be automatically detected and a format panel will appear.
+When using a standalone tape drive blank tapes will be automatically detected and a format panel will appear.

-The tape barcode label is 8 characters, which is the user selectable 6 characters with either L5, L6, L7, M8, L8, L9 on the end for LTO-5, LTO-6, LTO-7, LTO-8 or LTO-9 tapes.
+The tape barcode label is 8 characters, which is the user selectable 6 characters with a suffix of L5, L6, L7, M8, L8, L9 at the end to identify LTO-5, LTO-6, LTO-7, LTO-8 or LTO-9 tapes.
 So 123456L5, ABCDEFL6, YO1234L6, 17376AL7.

 Do not use the same code for multiple tapes, always use different codes even if making duplicate copies.